WARPD: World model Assisted Reactive Policy Diffusion: Experiments

 All models are evaluated across 50 uniquely seeded environment instances, with each evaluation repeated 10 times, across 3 training seeds. \Cref{fig:horizons} illustrates the impact of perturbation magnitudes and action horizons on success rates across all baselines.
 Perturbations refer to random displacements applied to the \texttt{T} block, occurring at randomly selected time steps with 10\% probability.
 A sample rollout with a perturbation magnitude of 50 is shown in \cref{fig:pusht_fig}.

-While DP demonstrates comparable performance to \ours at an action horizon of 16 with minimal perturbations, LWD exhibits superior robustness as the action horizon increases.
-This enhanced robustness of LWD becomes more pronounced in the presence of larger perturbations.
-Specifically, at longer action horizons such as 128, LWD maintains a significantly higher success rate compared to DP across all perturbation levels.
-The MLP generally underperforms compared to LWD and DP, highlighting the benefits of diffusion-based approaches for this task.
-LDP has a lower success rate than LWD, indicating that generating a closed-loop policy is more important than learning the latent representation space.
+While DP demonstrates comparable performance to both WARPD variants at an action horizon of 16 with minimal perturbations, WARPD exhibits superior robustness as the action horizon increases.
+This enhanced robustness of WARPD with the world model becomes more pronounced in the presence of larger perturbations.
+Specifically, at longer action horizons such as 128, WARPD w/ WM maintains a significantly higher success rate compared to DP across all perturbation levels.
+The MLP generally underperforms compared to both WARPD variants and DP, highlighting the benefits of diffusion-based approaches for this task.
+LDP has a lower success rate than WARPD, indicating that generating a closed-loop policy is more important than learning the latent representation space.
 The relatively lower sensitivity to perturbations at an action horizon of 16 for both policies can be attributed to the more frequent action trajectory queries inherent in DP at shorter horizons (i.e. smaller action chunks), effectively approximating a more closed-loop control strategy.

-Finally, we measured the total time required to successfully complete the PushT task and see that for all levels of perturbation, for a given success rate, LWD executes a rollout quicker (in wall-clock time) than the DP model.
-See \cref{sec:pusht_inf_cost} for more details.

-We also ran similar experiments on the Robomimic \citep{robomimic2021} Lift and Can tasks.
-We use the same hyperparameters as that from the pusht experiment and the same task settings and the mh demonstration data as \citep{chi2024diffusionpolicy}.
-To simulate perturbations for these tasks, we add random translation and rotation vectors to the end effector.
-Similar to the PushT task, we apply the perturbation 10\% of the time. \cref{fig:rm_horizons} shows us the performance of LWD and DP with respect to these perturbations at different action horizons.
-The x-axis here corresponds to the magnitude of the perturbation applied.
-Similar to the PushT task, we see that LWD outperforms DP for longer action horizons and is more robust to perturbations as well.
+We also ran experiments on the Robomimic \citep{robomimic2021} Lift and Can tasks, using the same hyperparameters as the PushT experiment, the same task settings, and the mh demonstration data from \citep{chi2024diffusionpolicy}.
+To simulate perturbations, we add random translation and rotation vectors to the end effector, applied 10\% of the time. \cref{fig:rm_horizons} shows the performance of the WARPD variants and baselines under these perturbations across different action horizons.
+The x-axis corresponds to perturbation magnitude.
+Similar to PushT, WARPD outperforms DP for longer horizons and is more robust to perturbations.
+Here, we see that WARPD also significantly outperforms WARPD w/o WM.
+We believe that this is because the state density of the provided dataset is higher in PushT as compared to Robomimic, and model-based imitation learning (with the world model) provides robustness to covariate shift \citep{popov2024mitigating, hu2022mile}.